okgourmet.com Home of Steve's Restaurant Reviews

 Chicken Billy Crews Santa Teresa, NM (by far the best chicken I have had in the El Paso area); Elmer's (good for fried chicken, but I regularly get better fried chicken when I am in Oklahoma) Track One (Wings)

-Hamburgers Toro Burger Bar (gourmet burgers, and I think they are the best in the El Paso area); Charcoaler (charcoal broiled hamburgers with barbecue sauce-- drive through service only); Rosco's (I'm putting this in third place because I have read comments on Urbanspoon that it is not as good as it once was) Frisco Burger Inn
+Hamburgers Toro Burger Bar (gourmet burgers, and I think they are the best in the El Paso area); Charcoaler (charcoal broiled hamburgers with barbecue sauce-- drive through service only); Rosco's (I'm putting this in third place because I have read comments on Urbanspoon that it is not as good as it once was, but I would probably pick it over Charcoaler) Frisco Burger Inn

 BARBECUE